List of EastEnders characters introduced in 2013: Steve Lowe

 Steve Lowe is portrayed by Michael Simkins.

 Steve Lowe, played by Michael Simkins, first appears in episode 4585, first broadcast on 11 February.
-He is introduced as Bianca Butcher's (Patsy Palmer) probation officer.
+He is introduced as Bianca Jackson's (Patsy Palmer) probation officer.
 He makes his last appearance in episode 4622, first broadcast on 15 April.

 Steve first appears when he visits Bianca at her home.
 He later meets Bianca in the café and takes a liking to her mother Carol Jackson (Lindsey Coulson).
 He arranges to meet Carol, and stops being Bianca's probation officer.
 He tells Carol that when he heard that her son Billie Jackson (Devon Anderson) had died, he felt they had a connection, as his daughter Emily died in 1998, two days before her 10th birthday.
 They meet again the next day.
 A few weeks later, Bianca sees Steve on heading for her house, and thinks it has something to do with her son Liam Butcher (James Forde), but is shocked to find them on a date.
 Bianca is angry and wants Carol to end the relationship, because Steve could see something and report to Bianca's new probation officer.
 Carol tells Bianca that she has ended her relationship with Steve but he approaches Bianca in the market and she realises that Carol lied.
 Carol tells her friend Masood Ahmed (Nitin Ganatra), who tells Steve about Carol's difficult position.
 Steve assumes Carol has sent Masood to tell him their relationship is over and is angry with her.

 Kate White from Inside Soap wrote on Steve's storyline: "Carol certainly can't be blamed for taking a liking to Steve.
 Not only is he a nice, eligible fella who's clearly interested in her, but they share a deep bond through having both experienced the agony of losing a child."